Détente: Cuban thaw

-On 17 December 2014, U.S. President Barack Obama and Cuban President Raúl Castro resolved to restore diplomatic relations between Cuba and the United States.
-The restoration agreement had been negotiated in secret in the preceding months.
+On 17 December 2014, U.S. president Barack Obama and Cuba president Raúl Castro resolved to restore diplomatic relations between Cuba and the U.S. The restoration agreement had been negotiated in secret in the preceding months.
 The negotiations were facilitated by Pope Francis and hosted mostly by the Canadian government, which had warmer relations with Cuba at that time.
 Meetings were held in both Canada and the Vatican City.
-The agreement would see some United States travel restrictions lifted, fewer restrictions on remittances, greater access to the Cuban financial system for United States banks, and the reopening of the United States embassy in Havana and the Cuban embassy in Washington, which both closed in 1961 after the breakup of diplomatic relations as a result of Cuba's alliance with the Soviet Union.
+The agreement would see some U.S. travel restrictions lifted, fewer restrictions on remittances, greater access to the Cuban financial system for U.S. banks, and the reopening of the U.S. embassy in Havana and the Cuban embassy in Washington, which both closed in 1961 after the breakup of diplomatic relations as a result of Cuba's alliance with the Soviet Union.

 On 14 April 2015, the Obama administration announced the removal of Cuba from the State Sponsors of Terrorism list.
 Cuba was officially removed from the list on 29 May 2015.
 On 20 July 2015, the Cuban and U.S. interest sections in Washington and Havana were upgraded to embassies.
-On 24 March 2016, Obama became the first U.S. president to visit Cuba, since 1928.

-However, in 2017, Donald Trump – who had succeeded Obama as United States' president – stated that he was "canceling" the Obama administration's deals with Cuba, while also expressing that a new deal could be negotiated between the Cuban and United States governments.
+On 20 March 2016, Obama became the first U.S. president to visit Cuba since Calvin Coolidge visited in 1928.
+In 2017, Donald Trump, Obama's successor, stated that he was "canceling" the Obama administration's deals with Cuba, while also expressing that a new deal could be negotiated between the Cuban and U.S. governments.